How to Write the Harvard Supplemental Essays 2024-2025

 Pay attention to the prompt’s wording—this shouldn’t be a superficial experience, but something that shaped who you are.
 Think carefully about the anecdote you choose to avoid coming across as shallow or generic.

 How do you hope to use your Harvard education in the future?
-(200 words)
+(150 words or fewer)

 With this prompt, we’re switching gears from your past experiences into the future.
 Here, admissions officials want to know what drives you.
 What are your aspirations, and why do you think a Harvard education in particular would best suit your vision?
 What impact will you have on your community after you graduate?
 Try to give a sense of your long-term plans, and don’t just blandly describe your intended career field.
 If you plan to go into data science, for example, explain how you hope to improve the process of peer review by analyzing its availability in past research.